lyz-code/blue-book/docs/week_management.md

 I usually follow it on Wednesdays, as I'm too busy on Mondays and Tuesdays and it gives enough time to plan the weekend.

-Until I've got [pydo](https://github.com/lyz-code/pydo) ready to natively incorporate all this processes, I heavily use taskwarrior to manage my tasks and logs.
-To make the process faster and reproducible, I've written small python scripts using tasklib.

 # Week review

 Life logging is the only purpose of my weekly review.